arthurdick/perennial-task/README.md

   * `--set-name <name>`: Set a new name for the task.
   * `--rename-file`: Rename the task file to match the new name (can only be used with `--set-name`).
   * `--set-due <YYYY-MM-DD>`: Set a new due date for the task.
+  * `--remove-due`: Remove the due date and all scheduling settings from a task.
   * `--set-priority <int>`: Set a new priority for the task.
   * `--set-preview <days>`: Set the number of preview days.
   * `--remove-preview`: Remove the preview setting from the task.